Everspace/ludobrew-exalted-3e/homebrew/ex3/Splats/Second Sunrise/Charms/Larceny/Scoundrel/e1 - Impossibly Blameless Being.md

 The Scoundrel easily dissuades people from seeing the dirt behind their deeds.

 When someone catches the solar in a situation that reveals their crimes, she may use this charm to recount a different reason for their current predicament, or pin the blame on someone else.
-This allows them to substitute a normal persuade with a Larceny based one if they choose, with (Larceny) dice regardless.
+This allows them to substitute a normal persuade with a Larceny based one if they choose, with (Larceny) dice regardless, allowing you to target a minor intimacy that you are a trustworthy person, and preventing any intimacies relating to their duty or general suspicion from interfearing.